SYSTEMS LOADING

 Space-Saving Layout

-Instead of repeating Assessor names on every row, I implemented a "Grouped View" where cases are nested under a collapsible header (e.g., "▼ John Little").
+Instead of repeating an Assessor's name on every single row, I built a "Grouped View" where cases nest cleanly under a collapsible header.

 Abbreviated Headers

-We optimised column titles (e.g., changing "Case Review Checklist" to "Checklist") to reclaim valuable horizontal pixel space for the action buttons.
+We brutally optimized column titles (e.g., changing "Case Review Checklist" to just "Checklist") to reclaim valuable horizontal pixels for the new action buttons.

 Want to see the full workflow?